 One Step Closer to Devils Tongue

-We walked up the northeast ridge of Point 7103 and gained a bit of altitude.
-Though soon, the terrain steepened as we weaved our way up through slabs.
+We walked up the northeast ridge of Point 7103 and gained some altitude.
+But the terrain soon steepened as we weaved up through slabs.
+Then we kept our fingers and paws crossed for it not to get any worse.

 Atop Point 7103 was another big pool.
 It would be our water source on the way back.
 Clouds remained throughput.
 So despite the proximity, there were still no signs of our goal.